Aider-AI/aider/README.md

 ## Features

-* Chat with GPT about your code by launching aider with set of source files to discuss.
+* Chat with GPT-4 about your code by launching aider with set of source files to discuss.
 * Request changes, improvements, and bug fixes to your code.
-* Aider will apply the edits suggested by GPT.
+* Aider will apply the edits suggested by GPT-4.
 * Aider will automatically commit each change to git with a sensible commit message to provide safety, change history and easy undo with normal git tools.
 * Aider can make coordinated code changes across multiple source files at once.
 * Aider will notice if you edit the files outside the chat: